Health Library

 There are 2 methods for taking out the gallbladder.
 Your healthcare provider will choose which way is best for you:

 • Laparoscopic cholecystectomy.
 This is most common.
 During surgery, 2 to 4 small cuts (incisions) are made.
 A thin tube with a camera is used.
 This is called a laparoscope.
-The scope is put through one of the cuts.
+The scope is put through 1 of the cuts.
 It sends images to a video screen.
 Tiny tools for surgery are put through other cuts.
 The gallbladder is taken out using the scope and these tools.

 • Open cholecystectomy.
 One larger incision is made.
 The surgeon sees and works through this cut.
-Open surgery is most often used when scarring or other things make it a better choice for you.
+Open surgery is most often used when scarring or other factors make it a better choice for you.

 In some cases, your provider may need to change from laparoscopic to open surgery during the procedure.